ucll-programming/course-material/docs/faq.md

   What directory are you in?
   (Find out using `pwd`.)
 * Show us the actual error message you're getting.
-* If the error involves progtool, run the same command again with diagnostics turned on.
+* If the error involves progtool, run the same command again with diagnostics turned on and reroute all output to a file.
-  This is done by adding `-vv` just after `progtool`.
-  For example, if `progtool setup` fails, try again with `progtool -vv setup`.
+  For example, if `progtool setup` fails, try again with `progtool -vv setup &> log.txt`.
-  It will still fail, but will give more information about what it's doing.
+  It will still fail, but will give more information about what it's doing and write it to `log.txt`.
-  Include this information in your message.
+  Include the contents of `log.txt` in your message to your lecturer.
 * Mention which OS (Windows, MacOS or Linux) you are using.
 * Provide us with a link to your GitHub Classroom repository, i.e., the URL you receive when accepting the assignment.

-Remark that the installation steps are interdependent: if you are at step 5, steps 1 through 4 must have succeeded.
+Remark that the installation steps are interdependent: if you are at step 5 of the installation guide, steps 1 through 4 must have succeeded.

 # Progtool Issues